 Once your CBD oil has finished extracting the cannabinoids from the cannabis buds, you need to let the whole thing cool.
 Wait until it reaches room temperature (so you don’t burn yourself!) and the strain the infusion (using a fine mesh sieve) into a convenient storage receptacle, like a tupperware jar with a lid.

-You should be left with a pot of CBD-enriched olive oil and a handful of leftover, still warm cannabis buds.
+You are now left with a pot of CBD-enriched olive oil and a handful of leftover, still warm cannabis buds.

 Most people simply toss these buds out, but you can use them as garnishes or a flavor addition in several recipes (as well as cannabis-infused smoothies!).